EdekoAhonisi/Line-following-robot/README.md

 It is a project done by 200 level student in the mechatronics department From ICT Group 18
 This project was made using tinkercad and Proteus
+With the use of Arduino IDE, microcontrollers could be programmed to make automation possible.